 In the human part of the course you will study:

 This section focuses on people's engagement with places, their experience of them and the qualities they ascribe to them, all of which are of fundamental importance in their lives.
 Students acknowledge this importance and engage with how places are known and experienced, how their character is appreciated, the factors and processes which impact upon places and how they change and develop over time.
 Through developing this knowledge, students will gain understanding of the way in which their own lives and those of others are affected by continuity and change in the nature of places which are of fundamental importance in their lives.

 Contemporary urban environments

-We focus on urban growth and change which present environmental and social challenges.
-We examine issues such as the potential for environmental sustainability and social cohesion.
-Engaging with these themes in a range of urban settings from contrasting areas of the world provides opportunity to appreciate human diversity and develop insight into profound questions of equity and sustainability.
+This section focuses on urban growth and change which are seemingly ubiquitous processes and present significant environmental and social challenges for human populations.
+The section examines these processes and challenges and the issues associated with them, in particular the potential for environmental sustainability and social cohesion.
+Engaging with these themes in a range of urban settings from contrasting areas of the world affords the opportunity for students to appreciate human diversity and develop awareness and insight into profound questions of opportunity, equity and sustainability

 Please speak to Mrs Hill